 Attendance records of governors

 Governors have excellent attendance at meetings and we have never cancelled a meeting because it was not “quorate” (the number of governors needed to ensure that legal decisions can be made).
 See appendix 1 for details of individual governors’ attendance at meetings.

 The work that we have done on our committees and in the governing body

 - The governing body was reconstituted in the spring term 2015.
 The new appointees have brought with them a wider range of educational, business and financial experience.
 This has resulted in a much sharper focus upon accountability and the role of governance within a secondary school.
-An ongoing programme of governor induction training has been put into place to ensure that all members have an up to date knowledge of all key educational issues and practice.
+An ongoing programme of governor induction training is in place to ensure that all members have an up to date knowledge of all key educational issues and practice.

-- The resulting impact has meant the governing body meetings are now much more focussed upon the issues of raising attainment and promoting pupil progress than at times they had been in the past.
+- The resulting impact has meant the governing body meetings are now much more focussed upon the issues of raising attainment and promoting pupil progress.

 Future plans for the governors